I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 They give the price option and you have a choice whether to go for the upsell or not.

-The difference between this and what happens once you become a member of the Ultimate Laptop Lifestyle is that you don’t know you ‘need’ the upsell until you’ve already paid money out.
+The difference between this and what happens as an Ultimate Laptop Lifestyle member is you don’t know you ‘need’ the upsell until you’ve already paid.

 You’re already committed and the thinking is you don’t want to waste what you’ve already paid out for.